M1296 Dragoon: Firepower

-Modifications were made to the hull roof of the Stryker in order to install a Kongsberg unmanned turret with an XM813 30 mm cannon, which can engage targets out to 3000 m, with a rate of fire of 200 rounds per minute (RPM) or 100 RPM.
+Modifications were made to the hull roof of the Stryker in order to install a Kongsberg unmanned turret with an XM813 30 mm cannon, which can engage targets out to 3000 m, with a rate of fire of 100-200 rounds per minute (RPM).
 This added around two tons of weight to the vehicle.
-The XM813 30 mm autocannon fires two types of service rounds, the Mk 238 high explosive incendiary – tracer (HEI-T) and the Mk 258 armor piercing fin-stabilized discarding sabot – tracer (APFSDS-T).
+The XM813 30 mm autocannon fires two types of service rounds, the Mk 238 high-explosive incendiary – tracer (HEI-T) and the Mk 258 armor piercing fin-stabilized discarding sabot – tracer (APFSDS-T).
 The autocannon is fed by two magazines holding armor piercing and high explosive ammunition.
-Each carries 78 rounds for 156 rounds total, with more rounds stored in the hull.
-Additionally, the XM813 can fire Mk 310 air burst munition (ABM) rounds, a programmable high-explosive round designed to air burst at a specific range determined by the fire control system.
-This capability allows it to engage troops in trenches or defilade positions and destroy trucks, drones, and helicopters.
+Each magazine carries 78 rounds, with more rounds stored in the hull.
+Additionally, the XM813 can fire the Mk 310 programmable air burst munition with tracer (PABM-T), a programmable high-explosive round that can be set by the fire control system to detonate at a specific range.
+The Mk 310 features three selectable modes: point detonate, point detonation delay, and air burst.
+This capability allows the M1296 to engage troops in trenches or defilade positions and destroy trucks, drones, and helicopters.
 This armament provides greater range and lethality compared to the ICV's M2 .50 caliber machine gun or Mk-19 grenade launcher.
 The M1296 is also equipped with a 7.62 mm M240C coaxial machine gun, which has a cyclic rate of fire of 650–950 rounds per minute and has 400 rounds ready to fire in the turret.